 Are there specific deliverables relating to the patient partnership activities described (e.g. follow up report, publication of guidelines, analysis of a focus group and/or a survey, development of a video etc...)?

 Has the overall added value of the patient partnership for the project been clearly highlighted?

-.